Charlesuwaje/Task-managements/README.md

 #  Team Task Manager API

 This project is a RESTful backend API for managing tasks between Admins and Members.
+Note this is spited in to two parts which is Members sections  and Admin sections and the routes are separated also.

 ## Features